Insurance and Reinsurance

 - Leigh-Ann also carries out specialist advisory work in relation to pharmaceutical regulation and legal risk management for producers, insurers and regulatory bodies.

-- She is also currently engaged in a project with the Royal Statistical Society to consider the use of epidemiological and statistical evidence in civil litigation.
+- She is also working with the Royal Statistical Society to consider how to improve the use and understanding of epidemiological and statistical evidence in civil litigation.

 - Between 2003 and 2008, Leigh-Ann represented the Ministry of Defence in the Porton Down litigation dealing with a 6 ½ month inquest in 2004, a subsequent judicial review and claims arising out of non-therapeutic human experimentation with chemical warfare agents.
 The litigation involved extensive expert evidence on toxicology and the development of bioethics from 1940s to 1980s.